top of page

 This is known as the Therapeutic Alliance.

 You can have the most highly qualified professor of psychology in the world, armed with the most cutting-edge techniques.
-But if you sit in the chair and feel judged, unsafe, or simply that you "don't click," the therapy is unlikely to be effective.
+But if they make you feel judged, unsafe, or simply that you "don't click," the therapy is unlikely to be effective.

-Conversely, a therapist using a very simple technique who makes you feel deeply heard, safe, and validated can facilitate massive life changes.
+Conversely, a therapist using a very simple technique who makes you feel deeply heard, safe, and validated can help you achieve positive life changes.

 What to Look For